coq/coq/doc/sphinx/addendum/extended-pattern-matching.rst

 which will be compiled into the previous form.

-The pattern-matching compilation strategy examines patterns from left to right.
+The pattern matching compilation strategy examines patterns from left to right.
 A match expression is generated **only** when there is at least one constructor in the column of patterns.
 E.g. the following example does not build a match expression.